s-block/fastapi-langgraph-server/docs/In-Memory-Checkpointer.md

 # In-Memory Checkpointer

 `BoundedInMemorySaver`, also exported as `InMemorySaver`, extends LangGraph's in-memory saver with resource and concurrency guardrails.
-It remains process-local and non-durable.
+Its storage lifetime matches the current process.

 ## Defaults